 Though the specific exercises performed in each class vary a little, they follow a strict formula that keeps all your major muscle groups engaged throughout the 57 minute workout.
 First, arms.
 Using 5-8 pound weights, each major arm and shoulder muscle is worked to the point of fatigue.
 It’s a fast and furious segment that ensures arm jiggle is a thing of the past.

 No matter how strong I think I am, the thigh section of Physique 57 class murders me every time.
 Typically performed facing into the bar in various chair, water ski, or curtsy positions, this section is dedicated to pulsing in small movements to take your thigh muscles to the point of total decimation.
 Pulsing “up an inch, down an inch” is excruciating, but the personal satisfaction that comes from staying in the exercise through the entire series without breaking is really empowering.
 (An epic love/hate relationship…) The section ends with a sassy little exercise called thigh dancing: propped up on your shins, you use quad and core strength to pulse/dance through a 60-second burst of calorie torching.
 After that, you’ve definitely earned your stretch.
 Savor it, however brief it may be.
 And foam roll when you get home.
 Your quads will thank you.
+Also be sure to get some post workout BCAAs.
+You can get them on the cheap from marketplaces like beamzen.

 A seat workout comes next, in which various tush muscles are isolated and pulsed to the point of fatigue.
 This is often the segment in which I really appreciate the instructors’ corrections, as little shifts in your positioning and posture go a long way to working the correct muscle group.
 As with all exercise, form is critical, and can mean the difference between a super effective workout and injuring yourself.
 P57 instructors are really wonderful about making gentle corrections, too.
 They lovingly shame you into lifting your leg higher, pointing or flexing a little harder, and eliminating that last bit of bend from your knee.
 My personal favorite seat exercise is the pretzel.
 My attempt at an explanation will likely make it sound like cirque de soleil, but easy this tutorial will get you pretzel-ing like a pro.